diypa571/silviastack/README.md

-   Using this bash scripts, you will be able to automaticly install apache2, php and mysql.
+   Using these bash scripts, you will be able to automaticly install apache2, php and mysql.

   And yes,it is possible   installing it on virtual machines AWS, GPS Linode and Digitalocean provides.